No additions have been made yet to MacGowan and Lombardy’s The Great War card game rules version 5.0.

 A collaboration by Game Manufacturers (GAMA) Hall of Fame graphic artist Rodger B. MacGowan and award-winning game designer Dana Lombardy (Streets of Stalingrad, Russia’s Great War 1914).
 Scroll down to see latest rules, sample cards and examples of play from MacGowan and Lombardy’s The Great War™ card game.

-The Kickstarter has ended but add-ons and pre-orders are still available here.
+The game is available as well as add-ons here.
 Click HERE to sign up for email updates and offers.

 “My first impression of the game was that there was probably going to be too much chance—luck of the draw in the game play—rather than strategy.
 But there is a lot more to it: when to play your nationality cards or the neutral cards, and bluffing like poker.
 I like the nuance.”—playtester Eric Hosler